CLIuno/cliuno.github.io/src/md/index.md

 titleTemplate: CLIuno is a tool to make your journey in web development less painful

 hero:
-  name: CLIuno
+  name: Make your journey in web development less painful
-  text: a tool to make your journey in web development less painful
+  text:
   tagline: Simple, powerful, and performant, and also easy to use and free.
   actions:
     - theme: brand